getify/Functional-Light-JS/ch9.md

 Awesome.
 That's much better, huh!?
 I think this pattern achieves a good balance between declarative/reasonable and performant.

-Let's try refactoring with PTC once more, revisitng our earlier `maxEven(..)` (currently not PTC).
+Let's try refactoring with PTC once more, revisiting our earlier `maxEven(..)` (currently not PTC).
 We'll observe that similar to keeping the sum as the first argument, we can narrow the list of numbers one at a time, keeping the first argument as the highest even we've come across thus far.

 For clarity, the algorithm strategy (similar to what we discussed earlier) we might use: